Constitution of New Hampshire: Constitutional Convention

 A majority vote of both houses of the General Court is required to place the following question on the ballot: "Shall there be a convention to amend or revise the constitution?"
 If such question has not been submitted to the people in ten years, the Secretary of State is required by Pt.
 II, Art.
 100 to place the question on the ballot.
 A majority of qualified voters participating in an election is required to convene a convention.
 At the next election the delegates are elected by the people, or earlier as provided by the General Court.
 A three-fifths vote of the number of delegates is required to send a proposed constitutional amendment to ratification (see below).

 Ratification

 An amendment approved by either of the above methods is sent to the people at the next biennial November election.
 A two-thirds vote of the qualified voters participating in an election is required to ratify the amendment.
 If the amendment does not receive this vote, it does not take effect.

 New Hampshire voters do not have the power to make or repeal laws through referendum, but a handful of proposed constitutional amendments routinely appear on the ballot in most general elections.

 History

 1776 Constitution

+On January 5, 1776, the New Hampshire Congress met in Exeter and voted to establish a civil government, becoming the first American commonwealth to ratify its own constitution.
+Drafted at the urging of the Continental Congress, the 1776 Constitution replaced royal rule with a two-part legislature: